cunhetcop/VMA-FinalProject/README.md

 4. Open the project you cloned on your computer, find .env file and set your environment
 5. Step by step following part:
 - Run docker desktop
-- right click on anywhere into project folder >>> choose terminal here then typing "docker-compose up -d"
+- right click on anywhere into project folder >>> choose terminal here then typing "docker-compose up -d" (optional: docker-compose down)
 - when all done, typing "go mod download"
 6. Finally open terminal in IDE and typing "go run main.go"